 The Dedicated Team Model (DTM for short) is a business model that is widely used in the world of outsourcing, software testing industry being no exception.
-With so many clients taking interested in it, we decided to raise your awareness about the model peculiarities, and summarize some specific issues one should know before deciding on the model.
+With so many clients taking interested in QA outsourcing, we decided to raise your awareness about the model peculiarities, and summarize some specific issues one should know before deciding on the model.
 Sounds curious?
 Let’s start.

 What’s the Dedicated Team?